fongandrew/hydeout/_posts/2020-12-26-non-technical-bug-bounty-tips.md

 The first is being disrespectful in their reply.
 This isn’t likely to get a triager or platform to help you remediate the issue.
 In fact, being overly disrespectful can get you a temporary ban.

-The second pitfall is assuming you the matter is settled and you have no course of action to take.
+The second pitfall is assuming that the matter is settled, and you have no course of action to take.
 If there is a legitimate issue, respectfully ask the team to reconsider.
 If that isn’t fruitful, request support.
 Be firm, but respectful.

 Example: